Multi-drive servers and NAS / SAN systems

 Frequently asked questions

-Can I keep using an array in "degraded" state?
+Can I continue working on an array in "degraded" state?

-No. Power off the device, do not start a rebuild, and do not hot-swap drives.
+No. Power off the device, do not initiate a rebuild, and do not hot-swap drives.
 A degraded array operates without parity protection — another failure means total data loss.

 Can I rebuild the array myself after a failure?

 We strongly advise against it.
 It is easy to overwrite metadata and permanently destroy recovery chances.
-The correct process always starts with sector-by-sector imaging of every drive — the actual reconstruction is then performed from those images.
+The correct process always starts with sector-by-sector copies of all drives — only then is proper reconstruction performed.

 How many failed drives can RAID 5 and RAID 6 tolerate?

-RAID 5 tolerates the failure of one drive; RAID 6 tolerates two.
-Keep in mind, however, that additional logical errors, bad sectors, or drives from the same production batch (which often fail simultaneously) can prevent an array from starting even within those theoretical limits.
+RAID 5 tolerates one drive failure; RAID 6 tolerates two.
+However, additional logical or sector errors, or drives from the same batch (which often fail simultaneously), can prevent the array from starting despite these "theoretical" limits.

-Do I need to send the whole server or just the drives?
+Do I need to bring the whole server or just the drives?

-In most cases the drives alone are sufficient, along with information about their bay order.
-For complex SAN configurations, non-standard hardware controllers, or active encryption, sending the entire device may be necessary or helpful.
+In most cases the drives alone are sufficient, along with information about their slot order.
+For complex SAN configurations, non-standard hardware controllers, or active encryption, bringing the entire device may be necessary or helpful.

-Yes — label each drive with its bay number before removing it and do not mix up the order.
-Incorrect drive order can prevent RAID configuration reconstruction or lead to data being overwritten during a recovery attempt.
+Yes — label each drive with its slot number before removal and do not mix the order.
+Incorrect drive order can prevent RAID configuration reconstruction or lead to data overwriting during a rebuild attempt.

 Do you support Synology SHR, mdadm, ZFS, VMFS, XFS, NTFS, etc.?